whats-good/uniform-graphql/README.md

 1. [type-graphql](https://github.com/MichalLytek/type-graphql): This is arguably the strongest code-first GraphQL solution for TypeScript.
 The author is very friendly and helpful, and has managed to create and maintain a great community.
 I urge you to check them out and go say hi.

-2. [io-ts](https://github.com/gcanti/io-ts): The techniques I’ve found in this library have truly opened my mind to the limitless potential of TypeScript.
-In many ways, `io-ts` is the library that convinced me that this library was possible.
+2. [io-ts](https://github.com/gcanti/io-ts): The techniques I’ve found in this library have truly opened my mind to the limitless potential of TypeScript. `io-ts` is the library that convinced me that this library was possible.

-In a way, this library is `type-graphql` in substance and `io-ts` in form.
+> This library is `type-graphql` in substance and `io-ts` in form.

 ## Author